 Dust Containment & Dustless Floor Sanding

-You’ll also want to remove doors that open into the room and all the furniture from the space.
-You’ll have to take down pictures from the walls, remove light fixtures that hang low, and anything else that will collect dust (except ceiling fans).
+Remove doors that open into the room and all the furniture from the spaceand take down pictures from the walls, remove light fixtures that hang low, and anything else that will collect dust (except ceiling fans).

 Next, it’s time to rent sanding equipment and learn how to use it.